Reproductive infectious disease

 Pediatric obstetrics and gynecology

 The unique needs of children and adolescents range from structural anomalies to teen pregnancy and menstrual disorders.
-This subspecialty features surgical exposures not seen in other areas of Obstetrics and Gynecology, pubertal changes and disorders such as precocious or delayed development, and the complexities of adolescence in the setting of pregnancy.
-This program is uniquely partnered with Pediatric Surgery and provides multidisciplinary care to its young patients.
+This subspecialty features surgical exposures not seen in other areas of obstetrics and gynecology, pubertal changes and disorders such as precocious or delayed development, and the complexities of adolescence in the setting of pregnancy.
+This program is uniquely partnered with pediatric surgery and provides multidisciplinary care to its young patients.
 Residents rotate through this program which is rich with research opportunity.
-Learners interested in additional exposures or study can contact Assistant Professor Amanda Morris.

 Pregnancy complicated by substance use, homelessness, mental illness and trauma have an excessive burden of morbidity and mortality.
 Dr. Adelicia Yu has partnered with midwifery colleagues to provide inner-city obstetrical care to the street entrenched population and provided Directorship to the first Psychosocial Obstetrics and Gynecology Fellowship in Canada.
 Cultivating interprofessional relationships in the community not only provides wrap-around care but enriches innovation opportunity.